 The impact occurred in the ocean, triggering massive tsunami waves that may have been 1500 meters high and have spread through all of the world’s coasts.
 Due to the force of the collision, fragments of the asteroid, along with pieces of the Earth’s terrestrial crust, were thrown back into space and fell back on the surface, igniting fires that encompassed extensive areas, due to the heat generated by the friction of the fragments with the air.

 It is estimated that the intense pressure exerted by the collision on the Earth’s shell triggered massive earthquakes and extensive volcanic activity.
 The Deccan Traps - massive basalt plains in West India that covered an area of about 1.5 million square kilometers at their peak, have formed close to the time of the asteroid’s impact and might have been created by it.
-It is highly likely that the gasses and volcanic ash discharged into the atmosphere, combined with the smoke from the fires and with the dust dispersed by the strike, played a significant role in the great extinction.
+It is highly likely that the gases and volcanic ash discharged into the atmosphere, combined with the smoke from the fires and with the dust dispersed by the strike, played a significant role in the great extinction.
 They are thought to have masked sunlight and created a prolonged volcanic winter.

 Several institutions currently operating around the world employ devices for the early detection of celestial bodies that travel near the Earth’s orbit and that may enter a collision course with the Earth in the future.
 If such body is detected in the future, several ways of dealing with it are available, including crushing it using a nuclear bomb, ramming it with a spaceship to divert it to a different trajectory, or towing it out of collision course by using the gravity of a spaceship traveling alongside it.